Skip to content

 png

-We hereby present the optimization results.
-Since this is a quantum solution with probablistic results, there is a defined probability to each results (presented by an histogram), where the solution is chosen to be the most probable one.
-Below, we translate the solution in terms of qubits, to location in space of the amino acids, thus creating a sketch of the protein folding for the sequence.
+Examine the optimization results.
+Since this is a quantum solution with probablistic results, there is a defined probability for each result (shown in a histogram), where the solution is chosen as the most probable one.
+Translate the solution in terms of qubits, to the location in space of the amino acids, thereby creating a sketch of the protein folding for the sequence:

 import pandas as pd